scolapicchioni/blazor/Lab07/readme.md

 We can split the functionalities by creating a `CommentsComponent` and referring to it from within the `PhotoDetails` page.

 The `CommentsComponent` will receive the Id of the Photo and take care of the rest.
-The only thing we need to add to the `PhotoDetals.razor` page of the `PhotoSharingApplication.Frontend.BlazorComponents` project is the `CommentsComponent` tag, passing the `PhotoId` as a property, which we will use to retrieve the comments.
+The only thing we need to add to the `PhotoDetals.razor` page of the `PhotoSharingApplication.Frontend.Client` project is the `CommentsComponent` tag, passing the `PhotoId` as a property, which we will use to retrieve the comments.

 ```html
 @if (photo is null) {